rackerlabs/rackspace-how-to/content/cloud-servers/launch-a-windows-web-farm-with-web-deploy.md

 ### Conclusion

-This article shows you how to implement a web farm in Server 2012 without deploying Active Directory and without having to buy additional server.
+This article shows you how to implement a web farm in Windows Server 2012 without deploying Active Directory and without having to buy additional server.